cetzz/cetzz.github.io/README.md

                 <h3>Projects that need a server</h3>
                    <p>
                     <a href='/CSSIllustrations/minecraftbee.html'>SWAPI Clone</a><br>
-                    Search for starship and vehicles from the popular franchise Star Wars!<br>
+                    Search for starship and vehicles from the popular franchise Star Wars!<br><br>
                     SWAPI Clone is a project divided in two parts.
 The front-end is nothing special, as it was made to showcase the API, but it has some nice and intuitive UX design.
-The API is pretty cool, read the documentation for the Rest API <a href='https://github.com/cetzz/test_LN'>here</a>.! <br><br>
+The API is pretty cool, read the documentation for the Rest API <a href='https://github.com/cetzz/test_LN'>here</a>! <br><br>
                     The front-end part uses js, jQuery and css .<br>
                     The Rest API uses PHP 7.3 with the framework Slim 3.
 This part uses a relational database, so a XAMP server is required for it to work.
                    </p>